Inspiring Fluent Communicators

 The World Languages Department at Notre Dame offers an extended and uninterrupted sequence of study in French, Latin, Mandarin, or Spanish.

 Fostering global citizenship is an essential component of a 21st century education and a vital part of our mission.
 In order to achieve this goal, Notre Dame has made a commitment to the study of world languages, requiring our students to study at least three consecutive years of one language in the high school.
 However, most of our students opt to continue their study of language beyond this requirement.
 The opportunity to study a second world language is available in grade 10 as an elective.
 French and Spanish are currently available in Levels 1-5 and AP.
-The World Languages Department has expanded its course offerings to include Latin and Mandarin.
-For detailed information regarding the course offerings, please see the Sequence of Study, available on the reverse side of this handout.
+Latin and Mandarin are offered in Levels 1-4 and AP.

 In the middle school, students are exposed to each of the four languages (French, Latin, Mandarin, and Spanish) for one quarter in grade 6.
 At the end of grade 6, students select the language they will study for grades 7 and 8.
 By the end of grade 8, most students will have completed the first level of the language and be placed in the second level in the high school.

 - Develop and strengthen the four language skills (listening, reading, writing and speaking).